pauldijou/redux-act/README.md

 ### createReducer(handlers: Object | Function, [default state: Any])

-It's kind of the same syntax of the `Array.prototype.reduce` function.
-You can specify how to reduce as the first argument and the accumulator, or default state, as the second argument.
+It's kind of the same syntax as the `Array.prototype.reduce` function.
+You can specify how to reduce as the first argument and the accumulator, or default state, as the second one.
 The default state is optional since you can retrieve it from the store when creating it but you should consider always having a default state inside a reducer, especially if you want to use it with `combineReducers` which make such default state mandatory.

 There are two patterns to create a reducer.
 One is passing an object as a map of `action creators` to `reduce functions`.
-Such function has the following signature: `(previousState, payload)=> return newState;`.
+Such function has the following signature: `(previousState, payload)=> newState`.
 The other one is using a function factory.
 Rather than trying to explaining it, just read the following examples.

 ```javascript
 const increment = createAction();